Arya7107418/HR-Analytics/README.md

 ---

 *💡 This project showcases end-to-end analytics capability from data acquisition to strategic business insights.
 Open to discussing how similar solutions can drive organizational success in your business context.*

----
-*💡 This project showcases end-to-end analytics capability from data acquisition to strategic business insights.
-Open to discussing how similar solutions can drive organizational success in your business context.*